 • Share a success story from one of your customers and how you or your products helped them.

 • Invite readers to contact you directly with questions.
 You can respond to each reader individually, or you can tell your readers you will compile the top questions and answer them in the next email.

 This phase of the sequence is best interspersed between the education emails to achieve maximum effect.
 However, it can begin afterward.
-Two to four of these “rapport” emails is plenty.
-Send these at the same frequency of your education phase emails.
+Two to four of these “rapport” emails are plenty.
+Send these at the same frequency as your education phase emails.